mdditt2000/kubernetes-1-19/cis 2.3/github/two/README.md

 ### Virtual Server Port

-Virtual Server Port is configured by using the virtualServerHTTPPort and virtualServerHTTPSPort parameter
+Virtual Server Port is configured by using the virtualServerHTTPPort and virtualServerHTTPSPort parameter.
+VirtualServerHTTPPort support custom http ports such as 8081 and virtualServerHTTPPort support https ports such as 8443 etc

     virtualServerHTTPPort: 80